Kapil-nirwan/Kapil-nirwan/README.md

 🎯 **Aspiring Data Analyst | SQL • Excel • Power BI • Python**

-I’m an MBA graduate in Marketing & HR, now transitioning into **Data Analytics**.
+I’m an MBA Postgraduate in Marketing & HR, now transitioning into **Data Analytics**.
 With a background in **team management & operations (Niva Bupa)** and a certification in **Data Science & Analytics (Hero Vired)**, I bring both business sense and technical skills to transform data into actionable insights.

 ---